The interview centre

 • Clinical scenario - handover

-Including time for questioning and reading, the interview will be approximately 25 minutes.
+Including the time between stations, the interview will last approximately 30 minutes.

-Details of the three main question areas can be viewed by clicking on the tabs below.
+Details about the question areas can be viewed by clicking on the tabs below.

-Only the clinical question will use a written scenario, given to you for three minutes just before the question starts.
+Where this comes into play for IMT interviews is for the clinical scenario, where candidates are given a written scenario prior to the start of that question and three minutes to review it.
 Upon arrival in the interview room, you will be asked questions relating to this scenario.

-The standard time for scenario consideration is three minutes; therefore the time would be adjusted to three minutes 45 seconds.
+However, extra time will be granted in accordance with the recommendations of the evidence supplied.
+The standard time for scenario consideration is three minutes; therefore, for a 25% extra adjustment, the time would be adjusted to three minutes 45 seconds.
 The exact adjustments will depend on: the recommendation, whether it can be considered a reasonable adjustment and documentary evidence of your circumstances.